Digital-Defense-Institute/nims-webhook/NOTION.md

 8. Click `Confirm`
     ![connection](./screenshots/confirm.png)

-9. Repeat steps 7 and 8 for the `Asset Database`
+9. Repeat steps 7 and 8 for the `Incident Database` and `Asset Database`